 Going through a divorce or custody dispute can be an extremely stressful time, and sometimes you need the reassurance of answers right away.
 I’ve compiled this Frequently Asked Questions page from many of the questions I get from my clients to help those who may be seeking immediate information.
 However, as you read through this text, I want to advise that nothing provided on this page should be taken directly as legal advice, and is only meant to provide you with a general idea of how certain situations may play out during a divorce.
-If you have any specific questions about your divorce, I’m always just a phone call away: (315) 903-1451
+If you have any specific questions about your divorce, regardless of what part of New York State you live in, I’m always just a phone call away: (716) 898-0849

 When am I able to remarry?

 Before a person can legally remarry in the State of New York, a judge must sign a judgment that contains the court order for the dissolution of marriage along with the precise terms of the divorce.
 Once the judgment is signed, the court clerk enters the judgment into the court record and a person may safely remarry.

 A prenuptial agreement is a contract between you and your future spouse.
 The prenuptial agreement is entered into before marriage.

 In the prenuptial agreement, you and your spouse reveal the details of your individual finances and property owned before getting married.
 Afterword, you establish the rights and responsibilities each of you will have during the marriage and how you will divide your money and property in the case of divorce or the death of one or both of you.

 Although New York law determines how property is divided if a marriage ends in death or divorce, one of the reasons a prenuptial agreement is beneficial is because it allows you and your spouse to take control over your property and assets and determine the best way to divide your property.
 In other words, so long as the prenuptial agreement is valid, New York law respects the agreement.

 Should I consider a prenuptial agreement?